gourcetools/spamster/README.md

 - [ ] Multi-Spam
 - [ ] React and reply
 - [ ] Reply
+- [ ] Create random names lists with first and last name
+- [ ] Create random bio for each name with OPENAI
 - [ ] React and reply with OPENAI
 - [ ] Use tor to get relays list
 - [ ] Use tor to ping relays list